Mein Kampf: Antisemitism

 While historians dispute the exact date Hitler decided to exterminate the Jewish people, few place the decision before the mid-1930s.
 First published in 1925, Mein Kampf shows Hitler's personal grievances and his ambitions for creating a New Order.
-Hitler also wrote that The Protocols of the Elders of Zion, a fabricated text which purported to expose the Jewish plot to control the world, was an authentic document.
+Hitler also wrote that The Protocols of the Elders of Zion, a fabricated text that purported to expose a Jewish plot to control the world, was an authentic document.
 This later became a part of the Nazi propaganda effort to justify persecution and annihilation of the Jews.

 The historian Ian Kershaw observed that several passages in Mein Kampf are undeniably of a genocidal nature.
 Hitler wrote "the nationalization of our masses will succeed only when, aside from all the positive struggle for the soul of our people, their international poisoners are exterminated", and he suggested that, "If at the beginning of the war and during the war twelve or fifteen thousand of these Hebrew corrupters of the nation had been subjected to poison gas, such as had to be endured in the field by hundreds of thousands of our very best German workers of all classes and professions, then the sacrifice of millions at the front would not have been in vain."

 The racial laws to which Hitler referred resonate directly with his ideas in Mein Kampf.
 In the first edition, Hitler stated that the destruction of the weak and sick is far more humane than their protection.
 Apart from this allusion to humane treatment, Hitler saw a purpose in destroying "the weak" in order to provide the proper space and purity for the "strong".

 Anti-Slavism and (living space)

-Hitler described that when he was in Vienna it was repugnant for him to see the mixture of races "of Czechs, Poles, Hungarians, Ruthenians [Ukrainians], Serbs and Croats, and always that infection which dissolves human society, the Jew, were all here and there and everywhere."
+Hitler described that, when he was in Vienna, it was repugnant for him to see the mixture of races "of Czechs, Poles, Hungarians, Ruthenians, Serbs and Croats, and always that infection which dissolves human society, the Jew, were all here and there and everywhere."
 He also wrote that he viewed the Japanese victory over the Russians in the Russo-Japanese War in 1904 as a "blow to Austrian Slavism".